Servamp: Alice in the Garden: Plot

 Lily goes berserk and devours Misono into his body, followed by Mahiru, Kuro, Lawless, and Licht, while Tetsu and Hugh holds Lily's body to prevent him from destroying the mansion.
 Inside Lily's inner world, they are attacked by the manifestation of Mikuni and Jeje conjured by Lily to prevent them from discovering his secret.
-In other part of the inner world, Misono sees Lily's memories and discovers that Misono, is in fact, an illegitimate child born from his father's affair with a tutor working for Alicein house years ago.
+In other part of the inner world, Misono sees Lily's memories and discovers that Misono, is in fact, an illegitimate child born from his father's affair with a tutor who worked for the Alicein house years ago.
 When Misono was still a baby, Mikuni's mother killed his mother out of jealousy.
 She tried her best to raise and love Misono as her own son since he is innocent, but 7 years before the story she eventually succumbs to her lingering jealousy and tried to kill him.
 To protect Misono, Mikuni killed his own mother and left the Alicein house.
 The incident severely traumatised Misono, leading Lily to erase the memory of the murder and Mikado covered it as a case of burglary.

 Misono is disheartened by the revelation, believing his birth brought misfortune to his family.
 However, he then reads letters sent by his birth mother to his father that tells how she was happy having Misono in her life.
 This creates an opening for Mahiru and Kuro to defeat the manifestation of Mikuni and Jeje, returning them to the real world.
 Meanwhile, Misono confronts Lily in the core of his mind, assuring him that he won't reject him even after knowing the truth.
 Lily and Misono's bond is stabilized and they both returns to normal.

 The next day, Misono tells his father that he'll fight together with his friends.
 Realising his son has matured, Mikado gives Misono his permission and requests if he meet Mikuni, to tell him to come home.